derkork/simplegen/README.md

 #### Custom filters

 If you have specific needs for your project you can also write custom filters in JavaScript.
 A filter is simply a javascript function that receives objects and works on them.
-The functions will be executed inside the Rhino scripting engine so you can use all of it's functionality (including full access to the Java API) in your scripts.
+The functions will be executed inside the GraalVM scripting engine so you can use all of it's functionality (including full access to the Java API) in your scripts.

 ```javascript